 You can also make use of structures when modifying e.g. the layout of a slide show; instead of modifying each slide separately you only have to modify one, the basic style sheet.
 When doing so, your modifications will be applied to all the slides in the presentation (read more about using the basic style sheet).

 Structured Internet publishing

-The advantages of the structured management of data are very apparent in Internet publishing, because the layout of a web page (the so-called CSS files) and its content often consist of separate files (read more about the subject in the additional reading material).
+The advantages of the structured management of data are very apparent in Internet publishing, because the layout of a web page (the so-called CSS files) and its content often consist of separate files.

 Whichever program you are using, specifying the structure of your document is all about differentiating its content from its layout.